-Employees subject to this policy have an obligation to notify the Board of their change of residency.
+- IV.
+4. Current Employees Hired Prior To November 20, 1996.
+All employees hired prior to November 20, 1996 the date when the Board originally adopted a residency policy requiring employees hired on or after November 20, 1996 to reside in Chicago who have remained continuously employed by the Board shall not be required to live within the Chicago city limits regardless of whether such employees have moved into the city since November 20, 1996.
+Any employee hired prior to November 20, 1996 who has had a break in service after November 20, 1996 will be regarded as a new employee and will be required to reside in Chicago within six months after returning to full-time employment with the Board unless the employee obtains a waiver in accordance with Section 8 VIII. of this Policy. - V. 5.
+Notification of Change of Address.
 All employees must notify the Board of a change in their address within fourteen (14) calendar days of their change of address.
-Notification to the Board of a change of residency shall be made using the procedures, forms and documentation established and provided by the Department of Human Resources.
-Employees shall provide the Board with a change of residency notice within 60 days after their move.

-6. Proof of Residency

-For the purposes of this policy, the question of an employee's residence is principally one of where an employee intends to live and have his or her one true, permanent home or domicile to which an employee intends to return following an absence.
-The presumption in this policy is that the address an employee gives on a completed Residency Form is that employee's correct address.
+Notification to the Board of a change of residency shall be in writing or, if permitted by the Department of Human Resources, electronically, and filed with the Department of Human Resources using the procedures, forms and documentation established and provided by the Department of Human Resources.
+An employee who represents to the Board that he/she resides in the City of Chicago at the time of his/her hire or at any time thereafter and 1) who subsequently moves his/her actual residence from the City of Chicago, and 2) fails to notify the Board of his/her change of address required by this Section shall be deemed to have made a material omission of fact for the purpose of concealing his/her actual residence. - VI.
+6. Proof of Residency.
+For the purposes of this Policy, the question of an employee's residence is principally one of where an employee intends to live and have his or her one true, permanent home or domicile to which an employee intends to return following an absence.
+The presumption in this Policy is that the address an employee gives on a completed Residency Form is that employee's correct address.
 In disputed cases, the burden of proof rests with the employee to show that his or her claimed residence is the one where the employee intends to live and have as his or her one true permanent home or domicile.
 Because intent may be manifested in innumerable ways, any residency inquiry must consider all the pertinent factors on a case-bycase basis.
 Such an inquiry shall consider, but not be limited to, the following factors: voter registration, place of filing tax returns, property ownership, driver's license and car registration.

-7. Penalties for Violations of the Residency Policy
+VII.
+7. Penalties for Violation of the Residency Policy.